Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 2. Call To Adventure
 Episodes: 2, 3, 4

-- Spike tries to digg deaper into the data that he discovered but he realizes that it is encrypted.
+- Spike tries to dig deaper into the data that he discovered but he realizes that it is encrypted.
 He thinks Max might be able to help.
   Spike: You think you can come over when you have time

   Max: sure I'll have Jax teleport me over